 NZ interest income has been split between income that was subject to Approved Issuer Levy ("AIL") and income that has had non-resident withholding tax deductions made.
 This is to assist you in completion of your IR3NR tax return.
 Income received that is subject to AIL is not required to be included in the IR3NR tax return.

-PIE (unlisted attributed income) that has not been taxed at the top PIR (28%) will be shown and will need to be included in your tax return.
+PIE (unlisted attributed income) needs to be included in your tax return together with the available Tax Credits.

 PIE (Listed) dividends do not need to be included in your tax return.

 2. Client FDR report